 - Speak up.
 Encourage your school or office to provide healthier options.

-You don’t need to eliminate everything “fun” – just crowd in more of what truly fuels you.
+You do not need to eliminate everything that feels indulgent.
+Simply crowd in more of what truly fuels you.

 We often eat not because we’re hungry, but because we’re: